Heat islands

 We are creating green oases of fresh air that are not only pleasantly cool, but also smell wonderfully like forest.

-Heat islands are created in the city by a concatenation of factors.
-The lack of greening concepts and sufficient air circulation are fundamental in their creation.
+Heat islands are formed in the city through a combination of factors.
+The absence of greening concepts and adequate air circulation is fundamental to their creation.
 Advancing climate change is increasingly exacerbating the problem.

 The one causes the other

 The lack of fresh cool air in the city is felt most acutely during hot afternoons.
 A lack of air circulation and insufficient greening concepts in the city not only lead to fine dust hotspots, but heat also clogs up between buildings in the summer.
-It turns out that troublesome heat accumulation occurs primarily where fine dust concentrations are particularly high.
-Children, the elderly and people with pre-existing conditions are hit hardest by these environmental influences, as they are particularly susceptible to lung disease and overheating.
+Notably, problematic heat accumulation occurs predominantly in areas with elevated fine dust concentrations.
+This poses a heightened risk to vulnerable groups such as children, the elderly, and individuals with pre-existing conditions, who are particularly susceptible to respiratory issues and overheating due to these environmental factors.

 Example: Berlin Charlottenburg

-The red colored areas show a strong heat island effect in Berlin Charlottenburg.
+The red-colored areas indicate a strong heat island effect in Berlin Charlottenburg.

-The dark blue colored areas mark a high air pollution by fine dust (PM2.5) and NO2 in the same area.
+The dark blue-colored areas indicate high levels of air pollution caused by fine dust (PM2.5) and NO2 in the same area.

 Source: Geoportal Berlin